 Windows network ping test

 Type "ping + Your device IP address -n 20".

 Mac network ping test

-- Open "Terminal" (Search or find in your application/utilities folder).
+Open "Terminal" (Search or find in your application/utility folder).

 Matrix to evaluate your results